Influence, Relevance & Growth (IRG) Book

-The IRG comprises 10 quantitative parameters that measure the influence of a Business, its relevance and its capability to become a positive contributor to economic growth.
+The IRG comprises 10 quantitative parameters that measure the influence of a Business, its relevance and its capability to become a positive contributor to economic growth through a constant process of informing policymakers and stakeholders.

 The corporation is perceived as being closely connected to priorities and having an appropriate understanding of those matters